6 effective management styles to become a stronger leader

 Best for: Companies with a clear sense of direction and defined goals.

 Best avoided when: Staff need focused training and development.

 Affiliative management is about creating emotional connections, harmony and positive relationships.

 It’s a ‘people first’ approach that’s based on you being more of a friend than a boss, which effectively breeds a balanced work environment where everybody gets along.
 And if teams are happy working together, business thrives.
 A study by the Institute for Corporate Responsibility found that organisations that stimulate collaboration among employees are five times more likely to have a considerable performance edge.

 Businesses with effective communication are also 50% more likely to have lower employee turnover.

 Putting the needs of employees first can help to avoid conflicts in the workplace.
 For example, if your team feels unheard, they may begin to share their negative feelings with other coworkers.
 These lamentations could quickly spread around the office and diminish motivation and loyalty levels amongst your entire company.

 However, it’s worth mentioning that consistently prioritising the needs of the team could also lead to complacency.
-If your team feels they can do no wrong, they may unintentionally put less effort into their tasks, as they feel they will be rewarded regardless of their efforts.
+If your team feels they can do no wrong due to your hands off approach, they may unintentionally put less effort into their tasks, as they feel they will be rewarded regardless of their efforts.